-A school district or charter school comprised of only one campus that shares the same 2018 performance data with its only campus must meet the performance targets required for the campus in order to demonstrate acceptable performance.
-For these single-campus school districts and charter schools, the 2018 performance targets applied to the campus are also applied to the district, ensuring that both the district and campus receive identical ratings.
-Single-campus districts receive either a Met Standard or Improvement Required rating for 2018 to align with the campus rating.
+A school district or charter school comprised of only one campus that shares the same 2020 performance data with its only campus must meet the performance targets required for the campus in order to demonstrate acceptable performance.
+For these single-campus school districts and charter schools, the 2020 performance targets applied to the campus are also applied to the district, ensuring that both the district and campus receive identical ratings.
 School districts or charter schools that meet the definition above are considered single-campus districts or charter schools in any criteria outlined in this manual.